UofC-GNCTR-2024/Logo/README.md

 12. Enter `96` into the DPI field
 13. Set the filename as the project name without a suffix and select PNG as the file type, and click `Export`
 14. Add both those files and commit them along with your new inkscape SVG file.
 (These can also be added in their own commit, provided they match the inkscape file)
-15. Tag this release by running `git tag <release name>`
+15. Push the commit
-16. Push the commit.
-Make sure to also push the tags with `git push --tags` afterward
+16. In GitHub, go to `Releases` and add a new release with notes about what changed and credits for who changed it
-17. In GitHub, go to `Releases` and add a new release with notes about what changed and credits for who changed it, choosing the tag you just pushed
+17. Include the same plain SVG, optimized SVG, and PNG files generated in the above steps
-18. Include the same plain SVG, optimized SVG, and PNG files generated in the above steps
+18. Set `Previous tag` to the last release with this major version and uncheck `Set as the latest release`